richwynmorris/LS180/sql_revision_notes.md

     The `ASC` keyword is used to organise the results in an ascending order, starting with the lowest value and ending with the highest. `ASC` is the default when there is no keyword specified.

     The `DESC` keyword can also be used to organise the results in a descending order.
-The `DESC` keyword must be specificied as it is not the default choice.
+The `DESC` keyword must be specified as it is not the default choice.

     You can organise the results by multiple columns by including them in the a list after the `ORDER BY` keyword and organising them by priority.
 If the two rows have the same data, they will then be organised the secondary `ORDER BY` clause.